A hearty, healthy slow cooker black bean soup that's packed with vegetables, and only takes a few minutes to prepare!

-I don’t often think to use my slow cooker at this time of year.
-Slow cookers are obviously great for cooking wintery stews and casseroles – but there’s no reason you can’t enjoy slow cooked food in the warmer months too.
+I don't often think to use my slow cooker at this time of year.
+Slow cookers are obviously great for cooking wintery vegetarian stews and hearty casseroles - but there's no reason you can't enjoy slow cooked food in the warmer months too.

 This black bean soup is great year-round.
 In the winter, you can make it extra hearty with some melted cheese and crusty bread and butter.
 Or, in the summer, keep things light by topping it with some extra veggies and a dollop of sour cream.

 Slow cooker black bean soup

 Black bean soup is one of my favourite soups of all time, and this slow cooker version checks every single box.